SimpleITK/SimpleITK/Documentation/docs/source/building.rst

 Recipes / Formulas / Short Cuts
 ===============================

+Before you start please make sure you have the required `Prerequisites`_ installed.

 For some environments we have short cuts, scripts, for automated building of SimpleITK (see their repository for more details):